Shivaji: Commemorations

-Several Mumbai landmarks were renamed for Shivaji in the 1990s, around the same time that Bombay was renamed Mumbai.
+Several Mumbai landmarks were renamed for Shivaji in the 1990s, around the same time Bombay was renamed Mumbai.
 The Prince of Wales Museum, which is devoted to Indian history, was renamed Chhatrapati Shivaji Maharaj Vastu Sangrahalaya.
 Victoria Terminus, Mumbai's main railway station and the headquarters of the Central Railway zone, was initially renamed Chhatrapati Shivaji Terminus and later renamed Chhatrapati Shivaji Maharaj Terminus.
 Similarly, Mumbai's busiest airport, Sahar International Airport, was first renamed Chhatrapati Shivaji International Airport and further renamed to Chhatrapati Shivaji Maharaj International Airport.

 Other commemorations include the Indian Navy's INS Shivaji station and numerous postage stamps.
 In 2022, the Indian prime minister unveiled the new ensign of the Indian Navy, which was inspired by the seal of Shivaji.
 In Maharashtra, there has been a long tradition of children building replica forts with toy soldiers and other figures during the festival of Diwali, in memory of Shivaji.

 A proposal to build a giant memorial called Shiv Smarak was approved in 2016; the memorial is to be located near Mumbai on a small island in the Arabian Sea.
 It will be 210 m tall, which will make it the world's tallest statue when completed.
 As of August 2021, the project has been stalled since January 2019, due to the COVID-19 pandemic.
 Only the bathymetry survey has been completed, while the geotechnical survey was underway.
 Consequently, the state public works department proposed extending the completion date by a year, from 18 October 2021 to 18 October 2022.